frankshearar/Home/Package-Type.md

 ## Proposal

-My proposal is to introduce a new child node to the `<metadata>` element which allows tooling to act differently for .NET CLI tools.
-The new child element is the `<types>` element.
-This `<types>` element can contain zero or more child elements that indicate types of this package.

-Supported children of the `<types>` element are:
+My proposal is to introduce a new type of child node to the `<metadata>` element which allows tooling to act differently for .NET CLI tools.
+The new child element is the `<packageType>` element.
+There can be zero or more `<packageType>` elements that indicate types of this package.
+Each `<packageType>` element must have a `type` attribute.
+Supported values of the `type` attribute are:

-- `<dotnet-cli-tool>` - indicates that this package is a .NET CLI tool and should be installed to the `"tools"` node of the consuming project.json file.
+- `dotnet-cli-tool` - indicates that this package is a .NET CLI tool and should be installed to the `"tools"` node of the consuming project.json file.
+- `dependency` - indicates that this package is a dependency.
+All packages without any explicit `<packageType>` are assumed to be of the `dependency` type.
+This includes are packages predating this specification.

 <pre>
 &lt;?xml version="1.0" encoding="utf-8"?&gt;
 &lt;package xmlns="http://schemas.microsoft.com/packaging/2012/06/nuspec.xsd"&gt;
   &lt;metadata&gt;
     ...
-    <b>&lt;types&gt;
-      &lt;dotnet-cli-tool /&gt;
-    &lt;/types&gt;</b>
+    <b>&lt;packageType type="dotnet-cli-tool" /&gt;</b>
   &lt;/metadata&gt;
 &lt;/package&gt;
 </pre>

-## Creation
+## Tool Creation

 To create a package that can operate as a .NET CLI tool, I propose one option (in addition to manually editing the input .nuspec file).
-We can add additional metadata to the project.json of the .NET tool that is being created.
+The developer adds a `"packageType"` key to the existing `"packOptions"` node of the project.json of the .NET tool that is being created.

 For example, this could be the project.json of the `dotnet-hello` tool described above.